 Benefits of NIST 800-53

-NIST 800-53’s major benefit is more secure information systems.
-NIST 800-53’s control families assist businesses in determining the proper security controls, policies, and procedures to ensure information security and privacy.
+NIST 800 53’s53’s major benefit is more secure information systems.
+NIST 800-53’s53’s control families help businesses determine the appropriate security controls, policies, and procedures to ensure information security and privacy.

-Finally, adhering to the NIST 800-53 principles lays a good foundation for additional security and privacy frameworks such as HIPAA, DFARS, PCI DSS, and GDPR.
+Ultimately, adhering to the NIST 800-53 principles establishes a solid foundation for other regulatory frameworks, such as HIPAA, PCI DSS, ISO 27001, and DFARS.

-Choose Akitra TODAY — to book your FREE DEMO, contact us right here.
+Build customer trust.
+Choose Akitra TODAY!To book your FREE DEMO, contact us right here.